CAPS offers professional training in psychology, social work, and psychiatry

 Viewed as emerging professionals, psychology post-doctoral fellows receive the support and training needed to specialize in university mental health.
 As full-time junior staff members, post-docs engage in a full range of clinical, administrative, training, and outreach/prevention activities.

-The APA-accredited internship program at CAPS is based on a practitioner/scholar approach to training in which we emphasize learning through closely supervised clinical practice.
+The APA-accredited internship program at CAPS emphasizes learning through closely supervised clinical practice.
 Interns receive intensive training and experience in performing the central responsibilities of a psychologist in a multidisciplinary counseling center setting.

 - Elective for Psychiatric Residents